-- Materials: As with the other second-generation Echo product, the Show 2018 switches from smooth black plastic to a fabric covering that’s available in dark gray or white.
+- Materials: As with the other second-generation Echo products, the Show 2018 switches from smooth black plastic to a fabric covering that’s available in dark gray or white.
 It’s more home-friendly … but also harder to clean if something splashes on the surface.

 But one of the biggest issues with the original Show was that front-facing speaker (which, remember, is two 2-inch speakers clustered together), which didn’t have the best directional qualities and was rather disappointing, especially compared to the traditional and second-gen Echos.

-Amazon evidently realized this: The Show 2018 doesn’t just have different speaker placement: It has two 2-inch speakers, a passive bass radiator, and Dolby processing.
+Amazon evidently realized this.
+The Show 2018 doesn’t just have different speaker placement: It has two 2-inch speakers, a passive bass radiator, and Dolby processing.
 The difference is really significant.
 The Echo 2018’s speakers do not embarrass, and the added clarity is ideal for everything from catching up on a football game to filling your house party with music.

 In other words, if you like music or watching video on your Show, the 2018 model is an easy recommendation.

 You can find the Echo Show 2nd gen on Amazon for $230.
 The original Show is still available, and you can get a refurbished version for about $130.
 It might not be available at that price permanently, however.